 Conclusion

 Telehealth is rapidly growing in this era.
 With proper use of POS codes and smooth medical billing, you can gain it successfully.
 POS codes are the codes used to describe where telehealth is provided.
-POS 10 covers the home-based telehealth, and such cases are paid on non facility rate.
+POS 10 covers home-based telehealth, and such cases are paid at a non-facility rate.
 POS 02 visits are paid on the basis of the facility rate.
-Reimbursement rate for non facility setting are hihger.
+Reimbursement rates for non-facility settings are higher.
 So, if you understand a clear difference between POS 10 and POS 2, you can get your claims instantly approved with higher rates.
 Always follow CMS guidelines during documentation to avail maximum returns.

 FAQS